ccs-amsterdam/r-course-material/tutorials/machine_learning.md

 The most easily explainable model is probably the decision tree.
 A decision tree is a series of tests which are run in series, ending in a decision.
 For example, a simple tree could be: If someone is a house owner, assume good credit.
 If not, if they have a savings account, they're good credit, but otherwise they are a bad credit risk.

 In caret, we can train a decision tree using the `rpart` method.
-The following code trains a model on the data, prediction species from all other variables (`species ~ .`), using the `train.set` created above.
+The following code trains a model on the data, prediction species from all other variables (`class ~ .`), using the `train.set` created above.

 ``` r
 library(caret)